adelaneh/ruleoverlaptool/README.md

 #### `value_file_directory` Directory Content

 The directory with the name equal to the value of `value_file_directory` configuration contains one file per attribute.
-Each file contains a set of lines, each line consists of a single JSON object.
+Each file contains a set of lines, each line consisting of a single JSON object.
 Each JSON object corresponds to an attribute value and has the following format:
 ```
 { <value> :
    {